Before you start with the tutorial you should finish the Getting Started guide.

 and beautifier

 plugin are just examples.
-There are more plugins available, such as OAuth2, rate limiting, or load balancing.
+There are more plugins available,

 Messages flow through a request and response flow.
 In Step 2 of the tutorial, we added the beautifier